api2cart/php-sdk/index.md

 <h2><b>Support</b></h2>

 This API is professionally supported by API2Cart.
-If you want to discuss details of how API2Cart works, contact our customer success manager at manager@api2cart.com.
+If you want to discuss details of how API2Cart works, contact our customer success manager at <a href = "mailto: manager@api2cart.com">manager@api2cart.com</a>.